The Mysterious Jaeger-LeCoultre Memovox cal. 601 – the Story of the Rarest and Most Unusual JLC Memovox Watch

 601 on my wife's wrist

-Despite its age, the watch still runs very well, and I also recorded how loudly the alarm rings.
-The ringing duration is a few seconds longer than what is captured in the recording.
+Despite its age, the watch still runs very well, and I also recorded how loudly the alarm sounds.
+The actual ringing lasts a few seconds longer than what is captured in the recording.

-P.S.: In this article, I have tried to summarize all available information, both reliable and speculative.
-I cannot confirm the absolute accuracy of any of the details provided.
-However, I would be grateful for any additional comments or insights that could further shed light on the history of this unusual watch.
+P.S.: In this article, I have tried to summarize all available information—both confirmed and speculative.
+I cannot guarantee the absolute accuracy of every detail provided.
+However, I would be grateful for any additional comments or insights that could help further illuminate the history of this unusual watch.

 Add comment